 5. Jon Morrow of Boost Blog Traffic

 I was really reluctant to charge high prices for training.
 The most I could bring myself to charge was $597 for a home study course with hours upon hours of videos, plus group coaching calls every two weeks forever.
 It was already the highest priced product in my industry, and so I felt justified not going any higher.
 But one day my mentor Frank Kern pulled me aside and said, “You know dude, you’re maybe the most successful blogger alive.
 You could easily sell a high-end training for $10,000.”
 “What?!”
 I croaked. “$10,000?
 I don’t think I could ever go higher than $2000.”
 He sat there silently for a moment and then said, “If you never go higher than that, you’re a coward.”
 At first, I was really offended.
 He was calling ME a coward?
 Just to prove him wrong, I put together a $10,000 training and did a webinar to promote it, fully expecting it to fail.
 But boy did I get the surprise of my life.
 On one webinar, I sold nine seats for $10,000 each, totaling $90,000.
 It was the most money I’d ever made in my life, all in just a few hours.
 Was I uncomfortable selling it?
 Yeah.
 But that’s when I learned you have to be willing to make yourself uncomfortable sometimes.
 You have to do it, even though you’re sure it’s going to fail, and sometimes you’ll be delightfully surprised.Jon Morrow is the founder of Boost Blog Traffic, where he teaches his students how to build a popular blog.
-Through the blog, courses, a membership site, and the bitcoin revolution robot offerings, Jon has built a multi-million dollar business.
-Prior to Boost Blog Traffic, Jon was the former associate editor at Copyblogger, and editor at KissMetrics.
+Through the blog, courses, a membership site, offerings, Jon has built a multi-million dollar business.
+Prior to Boost Blog Traffic, Jon was the former associate editor at Copyblogger, and editor at this bitcoin trading app.

 Awesomeness from Jon: